goodgravy/goodgravy.github.io/content/posts/take-home-tests.md

 When all human knowledge is effectively available to us 24/7, it becomes much more important that we can find, filter, and apply information and ideas, rather than them being sat in our heads.
 Any take-home test which requires the candidate to regurgitate specific knowledge is probably a waste of time.

 Of course, for some roles, familiarity with a particular framework or language is crucial, but such familiarity can be tested by asking the candidate to solve a more general question.
-If they use the tools poorly—or fail to use the right ones at all—that's a better indicator than asking pop quiz-style questions about the tool itself.
+If they use the tools poorly – or fail to use the right ones at all – that's a better indicator than asking pop quiz-style questions about the tool itself.

 ### No time limit
 We know that every piece of an interview process is extremely stressful for a candidate, so why not avoid a time limit to help make this piece less intense?

 The answer is fairness and diversity.

 We must remember that not every candidate has the same background situation.
 Perhaps a recent college graduate is willing and able to pull an all-nighter, fitting thirty-six hours of Monster-fuelled work into a weekend, but that's not true of most people.
-Perhaps the candidate has a family to care for, a health condition, a full-time job they can't take vacation from, …
+Perhaps the candidate has a family to care for, a health condition, a full-time job they can't take vacation from, ...

-We would hate to disadvantage people in a situation like that—and so should you.
+We would hate to disadvantage people in a situation like that – and so should you.
 A time limit helps to ensure a level playing field between candidates.

 ## What we do at Teespring